incrementallair/es-navigation/README.md

-# Ecmascript Symbol Navigation
+# Atom ES6 Navigation

-Provides keybindings for scope-sensitive symbol navigation in Javascript files.
-Supports [ES6](https://people.mozilla.org/~jorendorff/es6-draft.html) block scopes.
+An [Atom](https://atom.io) package providing simple scope-sensitive Javascript navigation utilities.
+[ES6](https://people.mozilla.org/~jorendorff/es6-draft.html) block scopes.

-If installing as an atom link, be sure to run `apm install` in the root directory to pull in the correct dependencies.
+## Installation
+To install directly, clone the repository and `cd` into the base directory.
+From here, simply run `apm install` followed by `apm link`.

-## Usage
+## Features

 By default the following keybindings are provided:
 * <kbd>Ctrl-Alt-N</kbd> : Jump to next match of symbol at cursor.